A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships

 where \shj \(\in \mathbb R\) is a continuous random variable acting as a latent score determining the probability of \(z_{hj}\) being an interaction.
 Although unobserved, \shj completely determines the binary variables \zhj.
 Therefore, the conditional model in \eqref{eq:full-model} can be completely specified in terms of the latent score as

 where \(\S_{-(hj)}\) represents the interaction matrix \(\S\) excluding \(s_{hj}\), it replaces \(\Z\) as it carries the same probability events in its sign distribution.

-One choice of a continuous random variable having a tail probability expressed as in \eqref{eq:full-model} is the Gumbel with mean parameter \(\log(\gamma_{h}\rho_{j}\delta_{hj}(\eta))\) and a scale of 1.
+The current formulation is flexible in the choice of distribution for \(s_{hj} \mid \S_{-(hj}\), the only imposed requirements is absolutely continuity with exponentially decaying tail probability as in \eqref{eq:full-model}.
+One possible choice is the Gumbel with mean parameter \(\log(\gamma_{h}\rho_{j}\delta_{hj}(\eta))\) and a scale of 1.
 Since we are only interested in positive reals, we use a zero-inflated Gumbel distribution for the latent score with the following density

 where \(\tau_{hj} = \gamma_h \rho_j \delta_{hj}(\eta)\).
 Hence, the conditional joint distribution becomes